jmwfr/SimpleBacklogSCRUM/README.md

 Once you have saved a backlog, you can select it from the "Select a backlog list" to load it again.

+You can rename a backlog by changing its name in the "Backlog ame" field and clicking on "Rename Backlog" button.

 To delete a backlog just select it in the list and click the "Delete Selected" button.

 You can use the "Reset" button to empty all the backlog workspace (please think to save your work before that).